 I’m currently working on s project that doubles down on serverless computing and consumption-based services in general.
 When it comes to serverless, usually, the first two things that come to mind are AWS Lambda and serverless framework (they nicely capitalize on the similarity of the approach with the product).
 They nicely play together and we use both, so as other AWS platform services.

 When it comes to DevOps, we decided to go with CodeBuild as it can nicely be provisioned as a part of your core infrastructure.
 It works great, has a build definition that can be versioned in your repository, and so on.
 However, when it comes to notifications it turns out that there are not many out-of-the-box integrations as let’s say in Azure DevOps and you will need a bit of coding/configuration to make it work.

 Webhook Configuration in Microsoft Teams

-This part of configuration is pretty simple and you can find pretty extensive guide on incoming web-hooks configuration in Microsoft documentation.
+This part of the configuration is pretty simple and you can find a pretty extensive guide on the incoming webhooks configuration in Microsoft documentation.

 Configure CodeBuild notifications

 While following CodeBuild rule setup guides from AWS one should be able

 to set up notifications, the overall setup involves multiple components and even some coding.

 Firstly, you need to create a notification rule in an existing CodeBuild project.
 I used the Full notification message type for this setup, to ensure that I have all the data elements that I might need.